What Steps Can I Take to Foster a Collegial Department?

 But you can grab a front-row seat to a fast and focused presentation on this hot-button topic with What Steps Can I Take to Foster a Collegial Department?, a Magna 20-Minute Mentor.

-In less time than it might take you to wind down from a nasty hallway encounter (just 20 minutes), expert presenters Robert Cipriano, Ed.D., and Jeffrey Buller, Ph.D., will show you a proactive approach to promoting civil, professional behavior.
+In less time than it might take you to wind down from a nasty hallway encounter (just 20 minutes), the expert presenters will show you a proactive approach to promoting civil, professional behavior.

 Uncollegial behavior can suck the life out of a department, turning off students and prompting staff and faculty to disengage or leave altogether.